hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks-1.md

 ![_config.yml]({{site.baseurl}}/images/hundred_nodes.jpeg)

 An intuitive solution is, based on the knowledge you have about the system, deciding whether there is an edge between two nodes.
-Let's say, nodes between which the distance is smaller than _d_ kilometers are connected.
+Let's say, if the geometric distance between any two nodes is smaller than _d_ kilometers, the two nodes are connected.
 Otherwise, they are not.

 In R, we can easily reproduce the nodes data as below.